SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-cltrid`: This header is the equivalent of the "clTRID" element defined in [@!RFC5730] and MUST be used accordingly when the REPP response does not contain an EPP response in the HTTP message body.
 If the contents of the HTTP message body contains a "clTRID" value, then both values MUST be consistent.

 - `REPP-eppcode`: This header is the equivalent of the EPP result code defined in [@!RFC5730] and MUST be used accordingly.
-This header may be used by the client for easy access to the EPP result code, without having to parse th content of a HTTP response message body.
-This header MUST be for responses where the message body content contains a EPP result code.
+This header MUST be used for all responses and MAY be used by the client for easy access to the EPP result code, without having to parse the content of the HTTP response message body.

 - `REPP-check-avail`: An alternative for the "avail" attribute of the object:name element in an Object Check response and MUST be used accordingly.
 The server does not return a HTTP message body in response to a REPP Object Check request.